Ricky A. J. Syngkon

-Ricky Andrew J. Syngkon is an Indian politician from Meghalaya.
-He is a member of the 18th Lok Sabha representing the Shillong constituency in the state of Meghalaya and the Voice of the People Party (VPP).
-He is also the general secretary of the VPP.
+Ricky Andrew Jones Syngkon (6 January 1972 – 19 February 2026) was an Indian politician from Meghalaya.
+He was a member of the 18th Lok Sabha representing the Shillong constituency in the state of Meghalaya as a member of the Voice of the People Party (VPP).
+He was also the general secretary of the VPP.

-Early life
+Early life and personal life

-He got his MA in economics, Mcom and Doctor of Philosophy in economics, School Of Economics Management and Information Sciences, North Eastern Hill University 2007.
-He was also an assistant professor in the Department of Economics at North-Eastern Hill University.
+Ricky Andrew J. Syngkon was born to Sainbor Jones Syngkon and S. M. Tariang on 6 January 1972, in Sansaimitre Nongsder village in Ri-Bhoi district of Meghalaya.
+Syngkon got his MA in Economics, M.Com and Doctor of Philosophy in Economics, School Of Economics, Management and Information Sciences, North Eastern Hill University 2007.
+He was also an assistant professor in the Department of Commerce at North-Eastern Hill University.

+He married Audrey, who passed away in 2019.
+They had no children.
+He is survived by one brother and two sisters.

 Political career

 In the 2024 general election, Syngkon ran for the Shillong constituency as a member of the VPP.
-He won that seat and was elected to the 18th Lok Sabha, having defeated five other candidates, including then MP Vincent Pala of Indian National Congress by over 271,910 votes.
+He won that seat and was elected to the 18th Lok Sabha, having defeated five other candidates, including the then MP, Vincent Pala of Indian National Congress by over 271,910 votes.

+Death

+Syngkon died on 19 February 2026, at the age of 54, following a cardiac arrest whilst playing a futsal match.